kodedninja/reclaim-the-web/slides.md

 ##### <div class="mt2 tar"><a href="http://pfrazee.github.io/blog/what-is-the-p2p-web">Paul Frazee ― What is the P2P Web?</a></div>
 ---
-### "Once integrated into a browser, these principles enable users to publish independently of services, and move between applications freely."
+### "Once integrated into a browser, these principles enable users to <u>_publish independently_</u> of services, and move between applications freely."

 ##### <div class="mt2 tar"><a href="http://pfrazee.github.io/blog/what-is-the-p2p-web">Paul Frazee ― What is the P2P Web?</a></div>
 ---